breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Another, thornier, problem with graph algorithms is their time complexity.
 Many interesting problems on graphs are NP-complete, including Hamiltonian paths and subgraph isomorphism.
 If so, how are we supposed to do any computation if every operation may take nondeterminstic polynomial time?
 Computer science people are mostly concerned with worst case complexity, which rarely ever occurs in practice.
 Real world isomorphism can be solved quickly using approximate algorithms, such as the one we saw earlier.

 One issue with computation graphs is that in most programming languages, they are not reified.
-That is, for a given value, we would like some method which programmatically returned its entire computation graph.
-We can encode that program as a graph.
+That is, for a given value, we would like some method which programmatically returned its provenance, as a computation graph.
+Which we can encode that program as a graph.

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Prediction: In 20 years, most of today&#39;s ISAs (x86, ARM, MIPS) will be virtual or obsolete.
 Underneath the hood, everything will be sparse matmuls running on a homogeneous silicon mesh.
 Physical CPUs will be like gasoline engines - marvels of engineering, but far too complicated.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1278139598942679041?ref_src=twsrc%5Etfw">July 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>